eurostat/NLP4Stat/Use case B/Power BI/README.md

 Figure 5 -- Graphical exploration in MS Power BI: themes, subthemes, OECD themes and OECD's statistical terms (2).

 The **third screen** ("Themes, sub-themes and OECD-Themes (3)") (see Figure 6) also links Eurostat themes and subthemes, OECD themes and OECD's statistical terms, with the same data as the first and second screens.
 It contains a selector with the Eurostat themes and subthemes and the OECD themes in the upper left part.There is a last update year filter too below this selector.The table at the bottom shows the OECD's statistical terms with their URLs and when the user clicks on a statistical term then the table above shows the source publication  for this statistical term (see Figure 6).
-When the user clicks the button, 'Related OECD's statistical terms' then the table changes and displays the related statistical terms along with their URLs (see Figure 7).
+When the user clicks the button, "Related OECD's statistical terms" then the table changes and displays the related statistical terms along with their URLs (see Figure 7).

 <img src="image6.PNG" width="200">